zoisite-rb/zoisite-rb/guides/source/caching_with_rails.md

 ## Managing Dependencies

 In order to correctly invalidate the cache, you need to properly define the caching dependencies.
-Rails is clever enough to handle common cases so you don't have to specify anything.
+Zoisite is clever enough to handle common cases so you don't have to specify anything.
 However, sometimes, when you're dealing with custom helpers for instance, you need to explicitly define them.